Impact of the enlightenment on the American Revolution

 |0

-This work, Impact of the enlightenment on the American Revolution [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Impact of the enlightenment on the American Revolution, by Kevin Braafladt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.